peterjc/thapbi-pict/docs/commands.rst

   isolate positive controls)
 * ``conflicts`` - report on genus or species level conflicts in the database

+And some other miscellaneous commands:

+* ``ena-submit`` - write a TSV table of your paired FASTQ files for use with the ENA interactive submission system.

 Start with reading the help for any command using ``-h`` or ``--help`` as
 follows: